wenext-limited/pr-agent/docs/docs/tools/improve.md

     - **Self-reflection:** The suggestions aim to enable developers to _self-reflect_ and improve their pull requests.
 This process can help to identify blind spots, uncover missed edge cases, and enhance code readability and coherency.
 Even when a specific code suggestion isn't suitable, the underlying issue it highlights often reveals something important that might deserve attention.
     - **Bug detection:** The suggestions also alert on any _critical bugs_ that may have been identified during the analysis.
 This provides an additional safety net to catch potential issues before they make it into production.
 It's perfectly acceptable to implement only the suggestions you find valuable for your specific context.
 - **Hierarchy:** Presenting the suggestions in a structured hierarchical table enables the user to _quickly_ understand them, and to decide which ones are relevant and which are not.
-- **Customization:** To guide the model to suggestions that are more relevant to the specific needs of your project, we recommend to use the [`extra_instructions`](https://qodo-merge-docs.qodo.ai/tools/improve/#extra-instructions-and-best-practices) and [`best practices`](https://qodo-merge-docs.qodo.ai/tools/improve/#best-practices) fields.
+- **Customization:** To guide the model to suggestions that are more relevant to the specific needs of your project, we recommend using the [`extra_instructions`](https://qodo-merge-docs.qodo.ai/tools/improve/#extra-instructions-and-best-practices) and [`best practices`](https://qodo-merge-docs.qodo.ai/tools/improve/#best-practices) fields.
 - **Model Selection:** SaaS users can also [choose](https://qodo-merge-docs.qodo.ai/usage-guide/qodo_merge_models/) between different models.
 For specific programming languages or use cases, some models may perform better than others.
 - **Interactive usage:** The interactive [PR chat](https://qodo-merge-docs.qodo.ai/chrome-extension/) also provides an easy way to get more tailored suggestions and feedback from the AI model.